iliyuabroyuan-arch/frontend-homeworks1/README.md

 # HW1 — Screenshot Task

-This is the first homework assignment.

 ## Description

-This task contains a screenshot of the completed work.
+This homework contains a screenshot of the completed task.

 ## Contents

-- Screenshot image of the task result
+- Screenshot image

 ## How to view

-1. Open the repository
-2. Go to branch `hw1`
+1. Switch to branch `hw1`
-3. Open the image file (screenshot)
+2. Open the image file

-## Notes

-This homework is a simple visual proof of task completion.

 ## Author